symbol/symbol-docs/source/concepts/reward-programs.rst

 - :ref:`early-adoption-node-program`: For nodes that support |codename|'s network from the onset but do not qualify for the Supernode program.
 - :ref:`ecosystem-node-program`: For nodes supporting **both** the NIS1 and |codename| networks.

-In most cases, node owners wishing to benefit from these programs must explicitly **enroll** to them.
-The descriptions below contain **guides** explaining how to enroll to each program.
+In most cases, node owners wishing to benefit from these programs must explicitly **enroll** in them.
+The descriptions below contain **guides** explaining how to enroll in each program.

 .. _supernode-program: